Seasonal Planning for Travel to the Galápagos Islands

-There are not as many tourists as during the summer months, and you have a good chance of finding some quiet, relaxing time, despite the peak season.
+There are not as many tourists as during the summer, and you have a good chance of finding some quiet, relaxing time, despite the peak season.
 Christmas and New Year's tend to get busier, while February also brings people to the islands as Carnival takes place throughout Ecuador.
-You can expect temperatures around 75-85 °F (24-29 °C) with water temperatures around 80 °F (27° C), starting with the "lowest" temperatures in December and increasing each winter month.
+You can expect temperatures around 75-85 °F (24-29 °C) with water temperatures around 80°F (27°C), starting with the "lowest" temperatures in December and increasing each winter month.

 Boat tours are a popular option, and you can spend several days aboard a small cruise admiring wildlife on land and snorkeling in the sea.
-You'll be likely to see marine iguanas, the colorful greater flamingos, penguins, giant tortoise babies, and land iguanas as you travel from island to island.
+You'll likely see marine iguanas, the colorful greater flamingoes, penguins, giant tortoise babies, and land iguanas as you travel from island to island.

 In February, Carnival takes place, and the best way to experience it is on Tortuga Bay on Santa Cruz Island.
 Tortuga Bay is also home to the largest and most diverse tortoise communities and is known to have one of the most beautiful beaches on the Galápagos Islands.
-Both Isabela Island and Española Island have some of the best animal life during winter, with a great chance to see the baby tortoise, colored iguana, and the waved albatross.
+Isla Isabela and Isla Española have some of the best animal life during winter, with a great chance to see the baby tortoise, colored iguana, and the waved albatross.

 Chat with a local specialist who can help organize your trip.